-Types of Hearing Loss in Cerebral Palsy Patients
+- 3 Types of Hearing Loss That Can Occur in Individuals with Cerebral Palsy

-What Causes Hearing Loss in Cerebral Palsy Patients?
+Understanding Hearing Loss in Individuals with Cerebral Palsy

-Risk factors that can cause cerebral palsy and hearing loss include:
+Many risk factors that cause cerebral palsy can also cause hearing problems.
+Some risk factors that can cause both cerebral palsy and hearing loss include:

 - Genetic abnormalities